agrawalaayushi/learn-react/Notes/ep3.md

  * Babel is Javscript compiler.
 It transpiles the code.
  * When some old browser don't understand the newer ES6 code, Babel transpiles the code to a code that older browser can understand.
  * Babel reads token by token understand it and starts converting. and constructs an abstract syntax tree AST tree.
 There is a huge algo behind it.

+ 10. React Components -
+    1. Class Based Components (old)
+    2. Functional Based Components (new) used by 99% people now.

+11. Functional Component -
+It is a function that returns JSX.